Who Else Wants an Electric Scooter Lock That Really Works?

 • If the keyhole is hard to access, it is harder for lockpicking

-There have been cases where thieves have put the glue inside the keyhole, so you can’t unlock your cooter and have to leave it overnight.
+There have been cases where thieves have put the glue inside the keyhole, so you can’t unlock your scooter and have to leave it overnight.
 This gives them the quiet nighttime to steal your vehicle.

 Keep the keyhole facing down.
 You want to make your locks as difficult as possible to pry open with picking techniques.
 If you’re using a U-lock, fill the space between the shackles and your electric scooter to make it harder to crowbar open.